ClarisAn/student-result-manager/README.md

    - Create a new database in PostgreSQL.
    - Update the database configuration with your PostgreSQL credentials and database information.

+7. Set up database:
-7. Create the database tables using the provided schemas:
+   1. Create the database tables using the provided schemas
    ```sql
     CREATE TABLE students (
     email VARCHAR ( 255 ) PRIMARY KEY,